KDFlow: A User-Friendly and Efficient Knowledge Distillation Framework for Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of fields and tasks.
-However, the massive number of parameters in these models presents significant challenges for deployment, particularly in resource-constrained environments.
-Knowledge Distillation (KD) has emerged as a pivotal technique to mitigate this issue, effectively transferring information from a cumbersome teacher model into a compact student model \cite{hinton2015distilling}.
+Large Language Models (LLMs) have demonstrated remarkable capabilities across diverse tasks, yet their substantial parameter scales pose significant challenges for deployment in resource-constrained environments.
+Knowledge Distillation (KD) offers an effective approach to addressing this challenge by transferring knowledge from a large teacher model to a compact student model \cite{hinton2015distilling}.

-Despite the wide research and application of KD, the underlying infrastructure for KD of LLMs remains suboptimal.
-In a typical KD process, the teacher model and the student model play distinct roles: the teacher performs only forward passes (inference), while the student requires both forward and backward passes (training).
+Despite extensive research and application of KD, the infrastructure for LLM distillation remains suboptimal.
+In a typical KD process, the teacher and student models play distinct roles: the teacher performs only forward passes (inference), while the student requires both forward and backward passes (training).
 However, most existing frameworks, such as TRL \cite{vonwerra2020trl} or MS-SWIFT \cite{zhao2025swift}, run both models with a unified training backend.
-This architecture creates a structural mismatch: a heavy training engine designed for gradient computation and optimizer state management is not suitable for the teacher model that requires high inference throughput.
-Therefore, the overall training throughput of LLM distillation is often bounded by the inefficient execution of the teacher model, especially when the teacher model has an Mixture-of-Experts (MoE) architecture (see Figure \ref{fig:tea_fwd_occ}).
+This creates a structural mismatch, as a training engine designed for gradient computation and optimizer state management is ill-suited to the teacher's inference-heavy workload.
+As a result, the throughput of LLM distillation is often bounded by inefficient teacher execution, especially for Mixture-of-Experts (MoE) teachers (see Figure \ref{fig:tea_fwd_occ}).